Johnnie Turner (Kentucky politician): Early life and education

-Turner was born in Bledsoe, Kentucky, in 1947.
-He earned a Bachelor of Science degree from Union College in 1974 and a Juris Doctor from the University of Kentucky College of Law in 1977.
+Turner was born in Bledsoe, Kentucky, on Christmas Eve 1947.
+He attended Pine Mountain Settlement School as well as the Red Bird Mission School.
+He earned a Bachelor of Science degree in accounting from Union College (now Union Commonwealth University) in 1974 and a Juris Doctor from the University of Kentucky College of Law in 1977.

 Career

-From 1967 to 1969, Turner served as a medic in the United States Army.
-He later worked as an attorney for the Harlan County Public Schools.
-In addition to operated a private legal practice, he was also an attorney for the city of Cumberland, Kentucky.
-He was a candidate for the Kentucky House of Representatives in 2016 but withdrew before the election.
-Turner was elected to the Kentucky Senate in November 2020 and assumed office on January 1, 2021.
+From 1967 to 1969, Turner served as a medic in the United States Army and was at one time stationed in the Panama Canal Zone.
+He later worked as an attorney for Harlan County Public Schools.
+He also operated a private legal practice and was also an attorney for the city of Cumberland, Kentucky.